 The range is 1 through 8 (maximum value is device-specific) meaning that the AV scanner can decompress up to eight layers of compressed files.
-Refer to the Release Notes for the maximum value for each device.
+See the ScreenOS Release Notes for the maximum value for each device.
 The default setting for the protocols is 3.